Last Updated on April 9, 2025 by Hannah Stephenson

 Now, for day 3, I’m giving you a choice of two iconic day trips from Cape Town.

 Wine tasting is a must while you’re in Cape Town, and the Franschhoek wine tram is iconic.
-It’s also a ton of fun – it’s truly one of my favourite experiences I’ve ever had in Cape Town!
+It’s also a ton of fun and truly one of my favourite experiences I’ve ever had in Cape Town!

 However, Boulders Beach and the Cape of Good Hope are also considered must-sees.

 I have done both of these day trips and they really are both excellent.
-Personally, I would choose the wine tram because, as I say, it’s my favourite!
+Personally, I would choose the wine tram because, as I said, it’s my favourite!

 As I say, the Franschhoek wine tram is hands down my favourite day trip from Cape Town.
 Sorry not sorry if I’m repeating myself, because it really is that good!